tassyk/security/Security-Tools.md

 - [Intruder](https://www.intruder.io/) : powerful cloud-based vulnerability scanner to find weaknesses
 - [Detectify](https://detectify.com/) : Online - Scan your web apps for 2000+ vulnerabilities and track assets across your tech stack
 - [pentest-tools.com](https://pentest-tools.com/home) : Online - Pentest-Tools.com allows you to quickly discover and report vulnerabilities in websites and network infrastructures
+- [SearchSploit](https://www.exploit-db.com/searchsploit) : command line search tool for Exploit-DB that also allows you to take a copy of Exploit Database with you, everywhere you go

 ### Pentest
 - [NMAP | NMAP NSE](https://nmap.org/) : Network exploration tool and security / port scanner